yahaiii/alx_capstone_project/README.md

 # Breadcrumbs: Trail your money

 ## Project Overview:
-Breadcrumbs means a well organised and healthy financial life for its users.
-It got its name from the traditional story of Hansel and Gretel, who leave a trail of breadcrumbs behind them as they walk through a forest, intending to use them in order to retrace their steps.
-That bread is slang for money is a double entendre.
+Breadcrumbs automates financial discipline, it means a well-organised and healthy financial life for its users.
+Its name is a nod to the classic tale of Hansel and Gretel, who leave a trail of breadcrumbs behind them as they walk through a forest, intending to use them in order to retrace their steps.
+My app will help you trail your way to financial success.
+Let's not forget that bread is slang for money too, a delightful double entendre.

 This Budget Tracker Application is a web-based financial management tool designed to help users manage their expenses and income effectively by providing a user-friendly interface for tracking financial transactions, categorizing expenses, and generating useful reports.
 By offering these features, the application aims to assist users in achieving better financial control and planning.